 - Create sensory-friendly spaces for regulation

-- Add labels and charts building routine independence
+- Add labels and charts to build routine independence

 - Prepare social stories previewing new experiences